 - If you become incapable of exercising these rights, then your guardian, next of kin, or designated representative is enabled to exercise these rights on your behalf.

-If you have questions about your rights, you may contact Nursing at extension 5227.
+If you have questions or concerns about Your Patient Rights, you may contact: